hazimehh/L0Learn/README.md

 We support both regression (using squared error loss) and classification (using logistic or squared hinge loss).
 Optimization is done using coordinate descent and local combinatorial search over a grid of regularization parameter(s) values.
 Several  computational tricks and heuristics are used to speed up the algorithms and improve the solution quality.
 These heuristics include warm starts, active set convergence, correlation screening, greedy cycling order, and efficient methods for updating the residuals through exploiting sparsity and problem dimensions.
 Moreover, we employed a new computationally efficient method for dynamically selecting the regularization parameter λ in the path.
 We describe the details of the algorithms in our paper: *Fast Best Subset Selection: Coordinate Descent and Local Combinatorial Optimization Algorithms* ([link](https://pubsonline.informs.org/doi/10.1287/opre.2019.1919)).

 The toolkit is implemented in C++11 and can often run faster than popular sparse learning toolkits (see our experiments in the paper above).
-We also provide an easy-to-use R interface; see the section below for installation and usage of the R package.
+We also provide an easy-to-use R and Pythoninterface; see the section below for installation and usage of the package.

 **NEW: Version 2 (03/2021) adds support for sparse matrices and box constraints on the coefficients.**